 An employee who is promoted or transfer to another position within the same funding source may be able to transfer their sick leave (within 120 hours).

+Reinstatement of Sick Leave

+Sick leave hours shall only be restored when a former employee with reemployment preference is rehired within six months of separation from employment.

 Forfeiture of Sick Leave:

 All regular status employees, including those serving a probationary period, shall forfeit all accrued sick leave hours upon resignation or termination.

-Approved Leave without Pay:

-Leave without pay not to exceed fifteen (15) consecutive working days may be granted by the Chapter Manager, or Supervisor.
-Requests for leave without pay, which exceeds fifteen (15) working days, must be supported by a written recommendation of the supervisor, and approved by the Chapter Officials.
-Except for family and medical leave, annual or sick leave, if applicable, must be exhausted before entering approved leave without pay status.
-Consideration shall be given to the merits and circumstances together with the Bááháálí Chapter operations.

-F. Administrative Leave with Pay:
+Administrative Leave with Pay:

 Administrative leave with pay may be declared by executive order, or an appropriate authority documented by the Bááháálí Chapter in the following situations: